Biceps brachii muscle

 Both heads unite to one large muscle at the anterior side of the humerus and attach to the radial tuberosity.
-A fibrous membrane emerging from the distal part of the muscle (bicipital aponeurosis, also lacertus fibrosus) inserts at the deep fascia of forearm.
-In terms of innervation, this muscle is supplied by the musculocutaneous nerve (C5-C6), a branch of the brachial plexus.
+A fibrous membrane emerging from the distal part of the muscle (bicipital aponeurosis, also called lacertus fibrosus) inserts at the deep fascia of forearm.

 The surface anatomy of the anterior side of the upper arm is essentially formed by the biceps.
 While both its origin tendons are covered by the deltoid its insertion tendon can be easily seen and palpated at the crook of the arm.
 The space between the biceps and triceps forms two grooves (medial and lateral bicipital grooves).
-Within the medial bicipital groove course the brachial artery and both the ulnar and median nerves while the lateral bicipital groove contains the radial nerve.
+Within the medial bicipital groove course the brachial artery and both the ulnar and median nerves.
+The lateral bicipital groove contains the radial nerve.

 The biceps is a two-joint muscle.
 In the shoulder joint both muscle heads partially enforce opposite movements.
 The long head pulls the arm away from the trunk (abduction) and turns it inwards (inward rotation) whereas the short head pulls the arm back towards the trunk (adduction).
 When both heads contract simultaneously it leads to an arm bend (flexion).